xcompact3d/Incompact3d/README.md

 ## Source Download and Compilation

 The current V5 release of the code is using only CMake for building and installing.
-Indeed, the 2DECOMP&FFT library is now distributed independently and can be downloaded from [this repository](http2s://github.com/2decomp-fft/2decomp-fft).
+Moreover, the 2DECOMP&FFT library is now distributed independently and can be downloaded from [this repository](http2s://github.com/2decomp-fft/2decomp-fft).
 Please have a look at [INSTALL.md](INSTALL.md) for the instructions on how to download, build and install the code.